aiverify-foundation/moonshot/docs/user_guide/web_ui/running_red_teaming.md

         2. Violent Durian (Requires OpenAI’s GPT4)

-        To provide the API keys, navigate to ‘Model Endpoints’ by clicking on the Endpoint Icon on the sidebar.
-Next, click on ‘Edit’ for the OpenAI GPT4 endpoint and provide your API token.
-Finally, click ‘Save’.
-(You do not need to select OpenAI GPT4 in the red teaming session)
+        To configure the attack module endpoints, see [Connecting to LLMs](./connecting_to_llms.md)

     Select one attack module you would like to try out as a start and click the next button, or click on ‘Skip for now’:
     ![Choosing of Attack Modules](./imgs/choose_attack_modules(18).png)
     You will still be able to select attack modules in the midst of a red teaming session.

-4. Before you can start the new red teaming session, provide the following information.
+4. Before you can start the new red teaming session, provide the following information and click ‘Start’ to begin the new red teaming session.

     |    Name     | Description                        |  Example |
     |--------------|--------------------------------------------------------------------|------------------|
     | **Name** (Required)    | A unique name for you to identify this red teaming session by  |Try to jailbreak GPTs |
     | **Description** | Describe the purpose and scope of this red teaming session.   | Comparing GPT versions on resistance to various attack techniques  |

-5. Click ‘Start’ to begin the new red teaming session.

     ![Start New Red Teaming Session](./imgs/start_red_teaming(19).png)

+---

 **The Red Teaming Interface**

-**Chat boxes and Layout**
+Chat boxes and Layout

 Each chat box will allow you to view the prompt and response sent to or received from each endpoint.